 Here is the process, illustrated briefly, by Ruth Goodman in Episode 8 of “Wartime Farm” (BBC, 2012).

-The relevant section starts at 13 minutes, 20 seconds into the video.
-Embedded link valid as of January 2014.
+The relevant section starts at 13:26 in the video.
+Embedded link valid as of June 2018.